Gatsby-zsc/bigbrain/README.md

 - Besides those described to avoid, you may use any other packages available on npm.
 - The use of universal CSS is banned - you must use either CSS libraries (e.g. material-ui) or styled components.

-## 9. Late Submission Policy

-No late submission are accepted.